HardlyDifficult/Tutorials/Chapter5.md

  - You can iterate all possible values using System.Enum.GetValues.
  - You can use ToString to get the named value.
+ - Clarifies intent, making it easier to know what values should be accepted.

+Consider using an enum if the set of values is known at compile time.

 <hr></details>